 What if an exercise goes badly?

-Don’t allow the experience to ruin your performance for the rest of the day - it is likely that you performed better that you think.
+Don’t allow the experience to affect your performance for the rest of the day.

 If given the opportunity to reflect on your performance at the end of the assessment centre, explain what you would have done differently – self-awareness is a characteristic that employers value greatly.
 Above all, demonstrate your resilience by continuing with a positive attitude.

 What if I encounter a really dominant or aggressive member in a group exercise?

 The most important thing is not to rise to the negative behaviour of others.
 It is likely that the assessor will have already identified these traits of the candidate in question.

 It is important that you remain calm, but be assertive in all of your interactions, remembering to back-up your arguments with evidence.
 Acknowledge the other candidate’s point of view but look for opportunities to bring other members of the group into the discussion.
 This will detract attention from the dominant/aggressive member and show that you value diversity of opinion – this is supposed to be a group exercise after all.

 Everyone's so impressive and they’ve got lots more experience than me.
 I can't possibly compete.